TuanNguyenDin/Carbon-Emission-Analysis/README.md

 |Mercedes-Benz S-Class (S 500)|85000.0000|41.46|
 |Mercedes-Benz SL (SL 350)|72000.0000|34.87|

+Looking at the average_carbon column, it is clear that Wind Turbine dominates the absolute carbon emissions list, taking the top 4 spots.

+* The G128 5 Megawatts Wind Turbine has the highest emissions.

+* While wind turbines are a clean energy technology when they are in operation, these high emissions almost certainly come from the Upstream stage.
+The production of high carbon intensity materials such as towers and components and blades.
+The sheer size and weight of these components.

+* Otherwise, the product with the highest Carbon intensity: Land Cruiser Prado.
+FJ Cruiser.
+Dyna trucks... has the highest carbon intensity with 84.36 kg CO2 per kg of product weight, nearly 14 times that of the largest wind turbine (6.2).

+Conclusion:

+* Wind turbines are a large CO 2 problem due to their size.

+* Trucks/SUVs are a low CO 2 problem due to their unclean manufacturing processes per unit weight.

 #### What are the industry groups of these products?
 Top 10 products contribute most carbon emissions with these industry groups